python/cpython/Doc/library/xmlrpc.server.rst

    are passed to the :class:`socketserver.TCPServer` constructor.
 If *logRequests* is true (the default), requests will be logged; setting this parameter to false will turn off logging.
-The *allow_none* and *encoding* parameters are passed on to  :mod:`xmlrpclib` and control the XML-RPC responses that will be returned from the server.
+The *allow_none* and *encoding* parameters are passed on to  :mod:`xmlrpc.client` and control the XML-RPC responses that will be returned from the server.
 The *bind_and_activate* parameter controls whether :meth:`server_bind` and :meth:`server_activate` are called immediately by the constructor; it defaults to true.
 Setting it to false allows code to manipulate